derekhuangxd/CISC-499--Advanced-Undergraduate-Project/template/README.md

 - The update function only works within same notebook, and updated template will be removed after reloading.

 ## Installation:
-First download this collection and cd to the folder:
+First download this collection and cd to the folder: \n In command/terminal:
-In command/terminal:
 ```
 git clone https://github.com/JennySUNNN/CISC499-jupyternotebook-extension.git